 Erin N. Bider, M.D.

-Erin Bider, M.D., is a clinical assistant professor in the Department of Psychiatry and Behavioral Sciences at the University of Kansas Medical Center.
-She also serves as director of the Maternal Mental Health Clinic at The University of Kansas Health System.
+Erin Bider, M.D., is an assistant professor in the Department of Psychiatry and Behavioral Sciences at the University of Kansas Health System.
+Dr. Bider is a perinatal psychiatrist specializing in mental healthcare for pregnant and postpartum individuals.
+She founded the Maternal Mental Health Clinic at The University of Kansas Health System in 2021.
+She also sees patients with treatment-resistant depression for Transcranial Magnetic Stimulation (TMS) and esketamine (Spravato) treatments.

-In addition to serving as an active lecturer to medical students and residents as well as at Continuing Medical Education events, Dr. Bider is a rising scholar credited with numerous research poster presentations at national meetings and a growing number of peer-reviewed publications.
+Dr. Bider enjoys teaching trainees from a variety of specialties to comfortably and compassionately manage psychiatric issues that arise in this patient population.
+In addition to serving as an active lecturer to medical students and residents, as well as at Continuing Medical Education events, Dr. Bider is a rising scholar credited with numerous research poster presentations at national meetings and a growing number of peer-reviewed publications.

 Dr. Bider’s professional affiliations include the International Marcé Society for Perinatal Mental Health, American Psychiatric Association, Gold Humanism Honor Society, Psi Chi International Psychology Honor Society, Women Philanthropists 4 KU, and the University of Kansas Alumni Mentoring Program.